You are here

 - Art Song/Aria Repertoire (suggested literature: songs of Schubert, Schumann, Brahms, Faure, Debussy, Barber, Rorem; arias from the Schirmer Opera Anthology, ed.
 Larsen)

-*Priority Audition Dates for Teaching Assistant-ships and Scholarship funding
+*Priority Audition Dates for Graduate Assistant-ships and Scholarship funding

 Students unable to appear on these dates may arrange for a different day or time by contacting;